byteburgers/react-native-autocomplete-input/README.md

 ## How to use react-native-autocomplete-input
 Tested with RN >= 0.26.2.
 If you want to use RN < 0.26 try to install react-native-autocomplete-input <= 0.0.5.

-Fist things first install the component from npmjs.org:
+First things first install the component from npmjs.org:

 ```shell
 $ npm install --save react-native-autocomplete-input